-610. Variances
+X. Variances

-If compliance with any of the requirements of this bylaw would result in an exceptional hardship to a prospective builder, developer or landowner, the Town of Wilmington may, upon request, grant relief from the strict application of the requirements.
+If compliance with any of the requirements of this bylaw would result in an exceptional hardship to a prospective builder, developer or landowner, the Town of Newfane may, upon request, grant relief from the strict application of the requirements.
 Variances may be granted in writing by the Development Review Board only in accordance with all the criteria below and in 24 V.S.A. § 4469 and 44 CFR Section 60.6.

 - 1. No variance shall be granted in the Special Flood Hazard Area that would cause any increase in the BFE.
-In A districts, BFE's are determined using the methodology described in Section 603.C.3 of this bylaw. - 2.
-There are unique physical circumstances or conditions, including irregularity, narrowness, or shallowness of lot size or shape, or exceptional topographical or other physical conditions peculiar to the particular property, and that unnecessary hardship is due to these conditions, and not the circumstances or conditions generally created by the provisions of the bylaw in the neighborhood or district in which the property is located.

-- 3. That the unnecessary hardship has not been created by the appellant. - 4.
+In A districts, BFE's are determined using the methodology described in Section IV.C.3 of this bylaw. - 2.
+There are unique physical circumstances or conditions, including irregularity, narrowness, or shallowness of lot size or shape, or exceptional topographical or other physical conditions peculiar to the particular property, and that unnecessary hardship is due to these conditions, and not the circumstances or conditions generally created by the provisions of the bylaw in the neighborhood or district in which the property is located. - 3.
+That the unnecessary hardship has not been created by the appellant. - 4.
 If granted, a variance shall involve only the least modification necessary to provide relief. - 5.
-In granting any variance, the Town of Wilmington shall attach whatever reasonable conditions and safeguards it considers necessary in order to protect the public health, safety, and welfare, and to achieve the objectives of this bylaw. - 6.
+In granting any variance, the Town of Newfane shall attach whatever reasonable conditions and safeguards it considers necessary in order to protect the public health, safety, and welfare, and to achieve the objectives of this bylaw. - 6.
 A variance for development within the River Corridor may be allowed if, based on a review by VT ANR, it is determined that the proposed development will not obstruct the establishment and maintenance of fluvial geomorphic equilibrium for the watercourse. - 7.
-Whenever a variance is granted, the Town of Wilmington shall notify the applicant in writing that: - a.
-The granting of the variance may result in increased premium rates for flood insurance. - b.
+Whenever a variance is granted to construct a structure below the BFE, the Town of Newfane shall notify the applicant in writing over the signature of a community official that: - a.
+The granting of the variance may result in increased premium rates for flood insurance up to amounts as high as \$25 for \$100 of coverage. - b.
 Such variances may increase the risks to life and property. - 8.
-In reviewing any request for a variance, the Town of Wilmington shall consider, at a minimum, the following: - a.
-That there is good and sufficient cause. - b.
+In reviewing any request for a variance, the Town of Newfane shall consider, at a minimum, the following: - a.
+That there is good and sufficient cause.

+- b.
 That failure to grant the variance would result in exceptional hardship to the applicant. - c.
 That the granting of the variance will: - i. neither result in an unacceptable or prohibited increase in flood heights, additional threats to public safety, or extraordinary public expense, - ii. nor create nuisances, cause fraud on, or victimize the public, or conflict with any other applicable state or local bylaws and regulations. - 9.
-A complete record of all variance requests and related actions shall be maintained by the Town of Wilmington.
+A complete record of all variance requests and related actions shall be maintained by the Town of Newfane.
 In addition, a report of all variances granted during the year for properties within the Special Flood Hazard Area and properties insured by the National Flood Insurance Program, shall be included in the annual report to the FEMA.